-Like weddings, modern bridal showers are all about experiences these days.
-So we totally understand if you're not the type who wants to sit and play cheesy (albeit sometimes fun) games or open up gifts in front of a big audience.
-Some of these activities and traditions have barely changed at all since your grandmother's own bridal shower, so we're pretty sure even she will greatly appreciate some fresh ideas being worked into the mix.
-Rest assured, you've got plenty of options with our modern bridal shower ideas.
-Your girls will surely thank you for your merciful act of saving them from another cookie-cutter bridal shower, especially if they're attending more than one this year.
+Like weddings, modern bridal showers are all about experiences.
+So we totally understand if you're not the type who wants to sit and play games or open up gifts in front of a big audience.
+Some of these activities and traditions have barely changed at all, so your guests will greatly appreciate some fresh ideas being worked into the mix.

 Host a Wine Tasting With a Professional Sommelier

 Suit up for your own dance class and learn the moves to your favorite song, says Chancey Charm Denver planner Lauren Groeper.
 Hire a choreographer to teach you and your guests a signature dance.
-It can be your latest jam or a specific style of dance that you want to perform at the wedding, such as the bhangra for an Indian celebration.
 “Hula lessons are perfect for a Hawaiian wedding and guests can always learn the 'Orea Pou Ine Nifi Mas' dance for a Greek wedding,” Groeper explains.

 Create Beauty Products

 Everyone wants to feel good and look good so incorporate that into your bridal shower, suggests Raquel Bickford of ROQUE Events.
 "Creating sugar scrubs will be fun, plus the guests will take them home and use them to get that sought-after glow," Bickford says.
-You can also have someone show the group how to blend essential oils to promote sleep or relaxation, or even have a perfumer help you make a custom scent.
+You can also have someone show the group how to blend essential oils, or have a perfumer help you make a custom scent.

 Head to the Kitchen